Tilly

 ADOPTED!! by the Christiansen family of Duvall WA

-SAFE Alumni Update: Tilly (now Emma)
+SAFE Alumni Update: Tilly

-The family that adopted Emma planned to let her retire at their home when their daughter Anna went to college.
+The family that adopted Emmy planned to let her retire at their home when their daughter Anna went to college.
 Anna had only been at the University of Idaho for one month when she found a barn to work at in Pullman.
 She was able to bring Emmy over to that barn.
 She uses her to teach riding lessons to hunt seat/equitation kids.
 They tell us, “It’s been so long since we adopted her, I just wanted to let you know that Anna and Emmy are still very happy together.”

 Tilly & Moonshine Update